Latest update: 14 December 2025

 Lunch is available in

-various student canteens
+various student canteens and restaurants around campus.

 For the evenings, we have collected a list of places suitable for